OpenICT-Hanze/OpenICT-Checkin-Docs/docs/source/api.rst

 /api/v1/getUserStudents:
 	Returns a JSON with all users who have their role set as 0.

+/api/v1/getConnectedUsers/{docent_id}:
+	Returns a JSON with all users/students connected to a specific docent.

+/api/v1/getAllProjectsOfMyStudents/{docent_id}:
+	Returns a JSON with all projects of students connected to a specific docent.

+/api/v1/getAllAnswersOfMyStudents/{docent_id}:
+	Returns all answer sheets of students connected to a specific docent.

+/api/v1/getAllStudentsNotMine/{docent_id}:
+	Returns all users that are not connected to a specific docent.

+/api/v1/removeLinkToStudent/{student_id}:
+	Allows an user to remove a student from their group/ unlink

+/api/v1/connectToStudent/{docent_id}/{student_id}:
+	Allows a docent to connect a student to himself.

 /api/v1/getUser/{id}:
 	Returns a JSON with the user associated with id.